ssl security

 Caution! release zero-day vulnerability in Microsoft Word

-Hackers they managed to do it exploit to a vulnerability discovered in the application Word of Microsoft.
+Hackers they managed to do it exploit to a vulnerability discovered in the application Become of Microsoft.
 Through it you can obtain remote control of systems, according to company warning.

 The security bulletin says Drew Hintz, Shane Huntley and Google security team Matty Pellegrino discovered the vulnerability, which has been officially recorded as CVE-2014-1761.
-Microsoft has issued a temporary solution which Microsoft configures and prevents RTF files from opening in supported versions of Microsoft Word.
-Users can also protect themselves from the exploit by viewing e-mails in plain text.
-Microsoft has said it will issue an update that fixes the vulnerability once the investigation is complete.
+Microsoft has issued a temporary solution which modifies Microsoft Office and prevents the opening of RTF files in supported versions of Microsoft Word.
+Users can also protect themselves from exploit by viewing emails in plain text.
+Microsoft has, of course, stated that it will issue an update to correct the vulnerability when the research is completed.

 Written by giorgos